najirod02/recruiting-sw-telemetry/readme.md

 ## Bugs

-Bug when retrieving the message from the method "can_receive" in fake_receiver.c.
+1) Bug when retrieving the message from the method "can_receive" in fake_receiver.c.
 The function returns the correct message but when it is wrote in the log file, the file contains the message with a non-printable character, SOH (start of heading).
 This bug is costant at the 4th iteration of reading if kept the same candumbp.log file contained in bin folder.

+## Fixed bugs

+1) Bug fixed writing instead of ofstream, fstream and specifing in open method the mode which is ios::out.